hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 - Basics of JavaScript syntax and operators
 - Switch statement
 - For/in and for/of
-- Math, comprasion, and logical operators
+- Math, comparison, and logical operators
 - Truthy and falsy
 - Exception handling
 - Data types